Masihuddin Ahmad

-Masihuddin Ahmad, also known as Raja Miah, was a Member of the 3rd National Assembly of Pakistan as a representative of East Pakistan.
+Masihuddin Ahmad, also known as Raja Miah, was a Member of the 3rd National Assembly of Pakistan as a representative of East Pakistan, for a constituency in the Manikganj area of Dacca District in East Pakistan from 1962.

+In 1947, he was listed in the proceedings of the Bengal Legislative Assembly.

+In March 1963, the House sanctioned Ahmad, along with another member, for absence over health issues.
+He died of cancer in early July 1963.

 Career

 Ahmad was a Member of the 3rd National Assembly of Pakistan representing Dhaka-II (present Manikganj).